chat-app-architecture/architecture_proposal/README.md

 We're designing the core communication system behind the app, which allows users to send instant messages in chat groups.

 Specifically, we'll want to support:
-Loading the most recent messages in a group when a user clicks on the group.
+- Loading the most recent messages in a group when a user clicks on the group.
-Sending and receiving messages instantly, in real time.
+- Sending and receiving messages instantly, in real time.

-The system should have low latencies and high availability, catering to a few regions of roughly 20 million users.
-The largest groups will have as many as 50,000 users.
+The system should have `low latencies` and `high availability`, catering to a few regions of roughly `20 million users`.
+The largest groups will have as many as `50,000 users`.

 That being said, for the purpose of this design, we should primarily focus on latency and core functionality.

 ## Coming Up With A Plan

 We'll tackle this system by dividing it into two main sections:
-Handling what happens when a Chat app loads.
+- Handling what happens when a Chat app loads.
-Handling real-time messaging.
+- Handling real-time messaging.

 We can further divide the first section as follows:
-Seeing all of the groups that a User is a part of.
+- Seeing all of the groups that a User is a part of.
-Seeing messages in a particular group.
+- Seeing messages in a particular group.

 ## Persistent Storage Solution and App Load